This post may contain Affiliate Links. Please see my Disclaimer for more details.

 In the Southern United States, teacakes are a well-liked kind of cookie.
 They’re made with butter, sugar, eggs, and flour and frequently include a lemon glaze on top.

 There is no definitive answer to this question.
-One theory is that the name comes from tea cakes being a popular tea-time snack that began in England.
+One theory is that the name comes from tea cakes, a popular tea-time snack that began in England.

-No, tea cakes are not gluten-free, and they are made with flour.
+No, tea cakes are not gluten-free and are made with flour.
 However, you can use gluten-free flour as a substitute for all-purpose flour.

 What Can I Serve With Tea Cakes?

-There are serval things you can serve with tea cakes, but I usually like to do an assortment of sweet treats when I make them.
+You can serve several things with tea cakes, but I usually like to do an assortment of sweet treats when I make them.
 Here are some of my favorite Southern dessert recipes:

 - King Cake Beignets